 Both natural and synthetic preservatives can be irritating to various degrees.
 Given that we use mascara around our eyes, which are sensitive organs, I worry about preservatives in mascaras.
 Even natural preservative ingredients that are considered to be safe can be contaminated with toxic parabens.

-Mascara Ingredients That Are Safe
+Non-Toxic Mascara Ingredients

 There are a lot of companies using safe (or safer) ingredients to make mascaras, including many that get high marks for performance, like their more toxic counterparts.